apache/cloudstack-documentation/source/installguide/configuration.rst

    -  **Protocol.** For XenServer, choose either NFS, iSCSI, or PreSetup.
 For KVM, choose NFS, SharedMountPoint, CLVM, and RBD.
-      For vSphere choose either VMFS (iSCSI or FiberChannel) or NFS.
+      For vSphere, choose either NFS, PreSetup (VMFS, vSAN, vVols) or datastorecluster.
       The remaining fields in the screen vary depending on what you choose here.

       .. cssclass:: table-striped table-bordered table-hover